opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Security analytics

-When the data source feature is enabled, you can navigate to **Security analytics** under the **OpenSearch Plugins** menu.
-Using detection rules as an example, you can view all connected data sources and select a specific one from the navigation bar on the upper right.
-By default, the detection rules from the designated default data source are displayed.
+When the data source feature is enabled, navigate to **Security analytics** under **OpenSearch Plugins**.
+For detection rules, view all connected data sources and select one from the upper-right navigation bar.
+By default, detection rules from the designated default data source are displayed.
 However, you can select any connected data source to view its corresponding detection rules.
 The following GIF illustrates these steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/mds_sa_detection_rules_view.gif" alt="Multiple data sources in Security analytics list page"/>